 A Technology Control Plan (TCP) and Guidance Forms are required for work that is export controlled, export issue or other restrictions.
-The TCP will be prepared and signed by the PI and forwarded to ORIA for review and approval.
+The TCP will be prepared and signed by the PI and forwarded to RESEARCH OPERATIONS for review and approval.
 The TCP shall include a physical and information security plan, personnel screening procedures and a process for carrying out the research in a controlled environment.
 The TCP will document compliance with the contract terms and conditions and contains the following elements:

-- Sponsored project title
+- A. Sponsored project title

-- PI name and dept/lab
+- B. PI name and dept/lab

-- Research location (lab/bldg)
+- C. Research location (lab/bldg)

-- Brief statement of need for plan
+- D. Brief statement of need for plan

-- Description of plan for protection of technology
+- E. Description of plan for protection of technology

-- Principal Investigator(s) signature(s)
+- F. Principal Investigator(s) signature(s)

-To download the form, please use the following link: https://researchintegrity.asu.edu/security/guidance
+To download the form, please use the following here.